1920s Trivia

 Answer: Muhammad Ali

-Question: What was the name of the political scandal in the United States in the 1990s, involving President Bill Clinton and Monica Lewinsky?
+Question: Which high-profile U.S. political scandal of the 1990s, involving President Bill Clinton and Monica Lewinsky, captivated and polarized a nation?

 Answer: The Lewinsky scandal